Andreas237/Encode128/README.md

 # Encode128

 ## Purpose
-This project was used to take measurements of encryption algorithms AES and LEA for the purpose of encrypting the TPMS ID.
+This project was used to benchmark encryption algorithms AES and LEA for the purpose of encrypting the TPMS ID.
 Windows systems were not tested on, and will not work due to the configuration of the `Makefile`.

 Install the Crypto++ library [here](https://cryptopp.com/) before use.